christophdanger/xpress/deploy/production-deployment-guide.md

 ## Architecture

-Our deployment strategy separates the build and deployment phases for better reliability and parallelization:
+Our deployment strategy separates the build and deployment phases:

 1. **Build Phase**: Create custom Docker image with all required apps
 2. **Deploy Phase**: Use Frappe's easy-install script with the custom image